Discover more Copenhagen!

 Amalienborg - Home to Royals

-Its central square, dominated by the equestrian statue of Frederick V, remains a ceremonial space where royal guards parade daily, drawing many visitors.
+Amalienborg is the principal royal residence of the Danish monarchy in Copenhagen.
+Its central square, dominated by the equestrian statue of Frederick V, remains a ceremonial space with royal guard parade daily.

 Read More